ismasan/ismaelcelis.com/content/posts/2025-09-baltic-ruby-event-sourcing-talk.md

 ---

 Video of a presentation on Ruby and Event Sourcing I gave at [Baltic Ruby 2025](https://balticruby.org) back in June.
-The code samples lost formatting during editing (my fault: use images next time!) but all in all I think it's a decent summary of where my ideas were a few months ago.

 <figure class="post-figure">
   <a href="https://www.youtube.com/watch?v=EgUwnzUJHMA" title="Watch on YouTube">